prometheusorg/epiClassifier/BUILD.md

-These instructions were tested on Debian Jessie.
+These instructions were tested on Debian Stretch.
 ### Dependencies
 ```bash
 apt-get install zip